hhkaos/koliseo-agenda/README.md

 </script>
 ```

-This component requires browser support for `Promises` and the `Fetch API`.
-In practice, that means [Chrome, Firefox and Opera](http://caniuse.com/#feat=fetch).
-For other browsers, this requires loading certain polyfills:
+This component requires browser support for `Promises` and the `Fetch API`, currently included in [Chrome, Firefox and Opera](http://caniuse.com/#feat=fetch).
+For other browsers, some polyfills might be needed:

 ```JavaScript
   /*! loadJS: load a JS file asynchronously. [c]2014 @scottjehl, Filament Group, Inc. (Based on http://goo.gl/REQGQ by Paul Irish).
 Licensed MIT */